spaze/csp-config/README.md

 Your CSP policies go here.
 The keys below mean `[module.]presenter.action`, wildcards are supported.
   - `*.*` means *use these for all presenters and actions*.
 As you can see in the example above, I've used quite restrictive policy and will allow more later on.
   - `www.*.*` applies to all presenters and actions in the "www" module.
-  - `www.trainings.training < www.*.*` this configuration extends the `www.*.*` configuration, any values specified will be added.
+  - `@extends: www.*.*` this configuration extends the `www.*.*` configuration, any values specified will be added.
 Use it to extend the default policy for some pages or actions.

 Policies can contain a few special keys and values:
 - keys with no values, like `upgrade-insecure-requests:` in the example above, will make the policy header contain just the key name and no values